 In cold weather the butter will work in easier, if warmed.
 Water may take the place of milk by doubling the amount of butter or lard, to make them equally rich.

-Grandma's homemade strawberry shortcake recipes make one of my favorite desserts.
+The old fashioned strawberry shortcake recipes make one of my favorite desserts.
 Try to imagine the taste of freshly made shortcake piled high with garden-fresh strawberries and homemade whipped cream.

 No tasteless store-bought sponge cake and artificial topping here.
 This is the genuine article!